nadzyah/log-anomaly-detector/README.md

 **This project is a fork of [https://github.com/AICoE/log-anomaly-detector/](https://github.com/AICoE/log-anomaly-detector/)**

 Log anomaly detector is an open-source project that can connect to streaming sources and produce predictions of abnormal log messages.
 Internally it uses unsupervised machine learning.
-We incorporate several machine learning models to achieve this result.
+I incorporate several machine-learning models to achieve this result.

 Changes from the original project:
 - Python v3.8 support was added
 - MongoDB and MySQL as a data source and data sink support was added
 - Run analysis in parallel for multiple hosts separately
-- UI and Prometheus support was removed
 - The usage of Word2Vec algorithm was improved
 - The core ML algorithm (SOM) was replaced with ensemble learning of LOF and Autoencoder algorithms